-- 1. Correct lengths of the laps for classes to be raced (302.1) - 2.
-Correct lengths of straights (302.1) - 3.
-Correct length of start straight (307.02, 302.1) - 4.
-Correct length and width of start jetty (307.01) - 5.
-The minimum depth of the race course for registered categories. - 6.
-The minimum depth of the water at jetty - 7.
-The minimum width of the race course is 75m between buoy and shore.
-If less, number of maximum number of boats has to be defined to guarantee safe racing. - 8.
-Altitude of venues - 9.
+- 1. Correct lengths of the laps for classes to be raced (302.1) - Correct lengths of straights (302.1) - 3.
+Correct length of start straight (307.02, 302.1) - Correct length and width of start jetty (307.01) - 5.
+The minimum depth of the race course for registered categories. - The minimum depth of the water at letty - The minimum width of the race course is 75m between buoy and shore.
+If less, number of maximum number of boats has to be defined to quarantee safe racing. - Altitude of venues - 9.
 Tides chart of the relevant race days - 10.
 List of all possible classes/categories allowed to race - 11.
-Maximum number of boats allowed to race in each class (106.01) - 12.
-For circuit races, bridges in the circuit should be avoided.
+Maximum number of boats allowed to race in each class (106.01) - For circuit races, bridges in the circuit should be avoided.
 If unavoidable, minimum opening clearances must be 50 m width for hydros, 80 m width for other classes and 15 m vertical clearance, except for endurance races.